course-details-portlet

 Learning outcome

-According to the course curriculum, a candidate who passes this course is expected to have the following learning outcome, defined as knowledge and skills:
+A candidate who has passed the course is expected to have the following total learning outcomes according to the study plan's description of the course, defined as knowledge and skills:

 Knowledge:

-• knowledge of ethical discussions of key challenges in various fields today
+• knowledge of ethical discussions of central challenges in various fields today

-• knowledge of historical development lines in these discussions
+• knowledge of historical trends in these discussions

 • knowledge of technological, political, legal, cultural and other normatively relevant contexts in these fields